JinLancc/GEPMC-Loc/README.md

 * **Logs**: Saved in the `log/` directory.
 * **Model Weights**: Best weights for each fold are saved in `save_model/`.

-### 4.5 Step 5: Direct Prediction Using Saved Models
+### 4.5 Step 5: Inference and Evaluation (5-Fold Averaging)
-If you want to perform predictions directly using the saved model weights:
+To evaluate the model on the independent test set using the averaging strategy:
 ```bash
 python predict_GEPMC_Loc.py
 ```